James Bellingham Ph.D.

 508 289-2292 | email@example.com

 Gretchen McManamin is an Administrative Associate in the Applied Ocean Physics and Engineering Department.
 She supports the administrative side of the Center for Marine Robotics at the Woods Hole Oceanographic Institution (WHOI).
 Ms. McManamin has over 36 years of experience at WHOI and is responsible for maintaining the Center Director’s calendar.
-She is also responsible for the organization and coordination of all meetings, large and small, related to the Center for Marine Robotics.
+She is also responsible for the organization and coordination of all meetings, large and small, related to the Consortium for Marine Robotics.
 She works with individuals from within the department and other departments within WHOI to put together the meeting agenda.
 In addition, Ms. McManamin also supports a number of other scientists and technical staff within the department.

 CMR Advisory Board